-How many sessions of laser hair removal do I need?
+How many laser hair removal sessions do I need?

 But like how many laser hair removal sessions on average?

-We sell our laser hair removal packages in sets of 6.
+We sell our laser hair removal services in packages of 6.
 Most patients see amazing results in 5-9 sessions.
 Again, it varies dramatically depending on the patient’s baseline hair density, skin tone, hair color, and pain tolerance.

 Are there people who don’t qualify for laser hair removal?

-People with white, grey, light blonde and light red hair, unfortunately, won’t see results from laser hair removal as the laser is targeting pigment in the hair follicle but these tones lack pigment.
+People with white, grey, light blonde and light red hair, unfortunately, won’t see results from laser hair removal as it is targeting pigment in the hair follicle but these tones lack pigment.